tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  90 minutes

 In this exercise you will be creating an Azure File share and enabling SMB access via Active Directory authentication.
 Azure Files is a platform service (PaaS) and is one of the recommended solutions for hosting FSLogix containers for WVD users.
-At the end of this exercise you will have the following components:
+At the end of this exercise, you will have the following components:

 -   A new storage account in your Azure subscription.